 Furthermore, goitrogens are found in higher amounts in raw cabbage, so those with thyroid conditions, such as hypothyroidism, may choose to avoid consuming cabbage juice (

 Some nutrients in cabbage juice have been shown to interact with certain medications.

 Cabbage is high in vitamin K, which can affect the ability of blood thinners like warfarin to prevent blood clots.
 It’s typically advised to maintain a consistent vitamin K intake while on the medication (

 If you are taking a blood thinner, it may be best to avoid adding cabbage juice to your diet.
 However, if you decide otherwise, consult your healthcare provider before adding it to your regimen (

 However, by juicing cabbage rather than eating it raw, you may be reducing much of its fiber content.

-May cause stomach upset in some people
+May cause abdominal discomfort in some people

 Cabbage juice, along with other green juices, can offer several health benefits.

 Juicing is a great way to get a high dose of nutrients and antioxidants in an easy-to-consume form.